 To get a better understanding of The Bakersfield Discovery Shop and how they provide a service to their community, we interviewed Bakersfield Discovery Shop’s High Volume Manager Traci VanBurkleo.

-Traci describes the Discovery Shop as “the only organization that integrates discovery, advocacy, and direct patient support to measurably improve lives.”
-Cancer has an effect on everyone involved, but it doesn’t affect everyone equally.
-For 57 years staff members and volunteers at Discovery Shop locations have worked hard to ensure everyone has a fair and just opportunity to prevent, detect, treat, and survive cancer.
 Their entire net profits have funded research, education, and programs supporting those impacted by cancer.
 From 1991 to 2019, there has been a 32% decline in cancer mortality.
-Traci explains, “We can directly attribute declines in the overall cancer death rate to investment of funds and resources” in the Discovery Shop’s local areas.
-She goes on to explain that, “to date Discovery Shops have raised over $372 million dollars – all while helping to save the planet through our commitment to global sustainability by reselling donated goods.”
+Traci explains, “We can directly attribute declines in the overall cancer death rate to the investment of funds and resources” in the Discovery Shop’s local areas.
+She goes on to explain, “To date, Discovery Shops have raised over $372 million – all while helping to save the planet through our commitment to global sustainability by reselling donated goods.”
 An admirable accomplishment to say the least!

 Fighting the Fight with Transition2Work